CST-339-CLC/master/EMS/README.md

-# My Spring App
+# EMS (Event Management System)

-This is a Spring Boot application that provides a user registration framework.
+This is a Spring Boot application that provides a user registration module.
 It uses Thymeleaf for dynamic page generation, Spring MVC for handling HTTP requests, and JPA for object-relational mapping.

 ## Project Structure